I’ve had three people ask me how to sell (more) premium priced watches online.

 Compare your website with Amazon:

-- Which has the most watches of each brand you sell?
+- Which has the most watches for each brand you sell?

 - Which sells the most premium brands?